 The Division of Adolescent/Young Adult Medicine at Boston Children's Hospital is actively involved in many research projects aimed at providing a better understanding of adolescent health issues.
 The division has significantly expanded its research addressing a multitude of adolescent and young adult health issues.
 Learn about research projects in Adolescent/Young Adult Medicine.

 Our projects focus on:

-- developing new interventions to improve adolescent and young adult health, and supporting adolescents to maintain healthy habits as they grow into adults
+- developing interventions to improve adolescent and young adult health, and supporting adolescents to maintain healthy habits as they grow into adults

 - promoting positive youth development

-- designing new curricula for teaching healthcare providers to meet the specific needs of adolescents and young adults
+- designing curricula for teaching healthcare providers to meet the specific needs of adolescents and young adults

 Current projects include research in: